mahmoudhosny33/hosniii/README.md

 ## 🙋‍♂️ About Me

-  - 🌱 I’m currently learning **Everything about Testing Track**
+## 🌱 I’m currently learning **Everything about Testing Track**
 - First I learned ISTQB Foundation Level.
+- I learned how to read SRS Document and make Requirments Analysis and Test Plan
 - I learned Manual Testing and practice many Tasks on them.
 - I learned how to work on Jira software.
 - I learned Web Automation by Selenium and Made many Tasks and Projects.
 - I learned how to deal with User Interactions For Mouse & Keyboard Events and Working with Alerts and Frames.
 - I learned how to use Data Driven Framework with TestNG.
-  - I learned how to write BDD with Cucumber Framework.
+-I learned how to write BDD with Cucumber Framework.

 ## Connect with me:
 <p align="left">